ostanton/NimSimpleGuessingGame/README.md

 Please report any more bugs!

 There are may ways to improve this I know, but it's my first GUI application outside Unreal Engine, and my first proper code application, so cut me some slack!

+If you want to compile it yourself, you need NiGui, found here - https://github.com/simonkrauter/NiGui (sadly there is no documentation I could find except examples)